Nichita Smochină: In the Governorate

+Antonescu's downfall

-A disappointed Nichita Smochină left detailed notes on the corrupt activities of other officials, including Bulat.
+A disappointed Nichita Smochină left detailed notes on the corrupt activities of other Tansnistrian officials, including Bulat.
 He recounts that Bulat profited from the deportation of Jews, including by forcing a Jewish girl to become his concubine.
 Smochină describes the 1941 Odessa massacre, ordered by Ion Antonescu in retaliation for a supposed Jewish plot against the Romanian command, as a grave error on the Romanians' part: as he noted, both he and Pântea had been informed that the building supposedly bombed by Jewish activists had in fact been mined by the retreating Soviets.
 Smochină also claimed that Antonescu saw Hitler's war on the "three occult forces" (Jews, Freemasons and the Catholic Church) as a "great mistake" which could lose Germany the war.
 In Smochină's account, the Conducător had gone on to state: "[Hitler] could have easily lured the Jewry on his side, and after the war he'd have been able to wrestle with it, but not in this destructive manner, that one is not humane."
 In June 1943, he was present for the Conducător's official visit to the newly acquired territories.
 As he reported in his memoirs, this occasion showed that Alexianu had engineered a "Potemkeniad", with fields that had been plowed only alongside the roads, and with a nursing home that existed "solely for inspection."